george-silviu/node-discord-bot/README.md

 ![app-schema](/src/assets/app-schema.png)

-In our Node app, the Discord Bot will connect to Discord API using `discord.js` library, using WebSocket connection, and will listen for any commands prompted from the Discord UI.
+In our Node app, the Discord Bot will connect to Discord API using `discord.js` library through WebSocket connection, and will listen for any commands prompted from the Discord UI.
 The Bot has defined a set of commands that will run each time a user uses a slash command.

 ## Bot tutorial in Discord Client